 How much does the Kaspersky VPN cost?

 The Kaspersky VPN costs either $4.99 a month or $29.99 a year, which breaks down to $2.50 a month, saving you about 50 percent.
-There’s also a free seven-day trial, although the VPN loses some functionality like Netflix and premium server access.
+There’s also a free app, although the VPN loses some functionality like Netflix and premium server access.
+You can try the premium service out for free for seven days.

 What is the Kaspersky VPN?